Mujeeburrehman4596/E-Book-Site/README.md

 # E-Book Site
-A fully responsive and user-friendly E-Book website built with HTML, CSS, and JavaScript.
+A fully responsive and user-friendly E-Book website built with HTML, CSS.
 This site allows users to browse, search, and read books online, offering a smooth and intuitive experience across various devices.

 ## Features